Foristkirito/hpc_lab/lab1/README.md

 ## <a name="contact"></a> Contact

-You can contact me using fowllowing methods:
+You can contact me using following methods:
 - Email: xiaxin0202@foxmail.com
 - WechatID: xiaxin0202